 I tend to get obsessed about one thing and write a lot about it.
 Which creates a public record.
 You can’t hide from that, but then again blogging is the opposite of hiding.

-This little blog, little website, isn’t a content project, a fast growing blog, a media company.
+My mate Nebojša Radović’s blog, that he has been writing since 2005., confirmed that it made sense.
+This little blog, little website, isn’t a content project, a fast-growing blog, a media company.
 It’s my little, personal corner of the web, a public record.

 Thank you for visiting!